Pimples on the back : Causes, care, best creams and skincare

 - follicolite: si tratta di un’infiammazione dei follicoli piliferi, in forma lieve o profonda, che da origine a delle pustole; può essere di tipo infettivo o non infettivo.

-Sweat, pregnancy or infections: all the causes
+Sweat, pregnancy, or infections: all the causes

 Some factors that can contribute to the development of back acne.
 Here they are:

-• diet: sugars, alcohol and foods high in fat
+• Diet: sugars, alcohol, and high-fat foods

 • Avoid wearing items that rub against your back, such as backpacks;